top of page

 • Communication with HMRC regarding payroll

-• Payroll software setup (e.g. Xero or other RTI systems)
+• Payroll software setup (e.g., Xero or other RTI systems)

-From a governance perspective, this ensures HMRC can trace submissions back to your business accurately.
+This reference acts as your Employer ID within the PAYE system.
+From a governance perspective, it ensures HMRC can trace submissions back to your business accurately.
+But reporting is only half the equation.

-2. The Accounts Office Reference – Your Payment Allocation Key
+The Accounts Office Reference – Your Payment Allocation Key

 The Accounts Office Reference is used when paying PAYE liabilities.
+It ensures funds are allocated correctly against your payroll account.
+You will need it when paying:

 • Income tax deducted from employees